Bernardus Croon

 Bernardus Hermanus Croon (11 May 1886, in Amsterdam – 30 January 1960, in Amsterdam) was a Dutch rower who competed in the 1908 Summer Olympics.

-After a four months training period, he competed in the 1908 Summer Olympics in the coxless four event.
-He and the other of the team were a member of “de Amstel” and were trained by Ooms.
+After a four month training period, he competed in the 1908 Summer Olympics in the coxless four event.
+He and the other of the team were a member of "de Amstel" and were trained by Ooms.
 He was the strokeman of the Dutch boat, which won the bronze medal in the coxless fours.